amlan-7/Data-Analytics-Lab/README.md

 SQL Data Analytics

 A collection of SQL queries for data extraction, transformation, and analysis.
-This repository includes data cleaning, exploratory data analysis (EDA), business intelligence reporting, and performance optimization using SQL.
+This repository includes data cleaning, exploratory data analysis (EDA) and performance optimization using SQL.

 Project - ECOMMERCE analysis with SQL(pgAdmin 4)